oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 A Kubernetes `NodePort` exposes a port on each worker node in the Kubernetes cluster (they are not typically exposed on masters), where the port is accessible from outside of a Kubernetes cluster.
 This port redirects network traffic to pods within the Kubernetes cluster.
 Setting up a Kubernetes `NodePort` is one approach for giving external WebLogic clients access to JMS or EJBs.

-If an EJB or JMS service is running on an Administration Server, then you can skip the rest of this section and use the `spec.adminServer.adminService.channels` domain resource attribute to have the operator create a `NodePort` for you.
-See [Reference - Domain resource]({{<relref "/reference/domain-resource/_index.md">}}).
+If an EJB or JMS service is running on an Administration Server, then you can skip the rest of this section and use the `spec.adminServer.adminService.channels` Domain field to have the operator create a `NodePort` for you.
+See [Reference - Domain]({{<relref "/reference/domain-resource/_index.md">}}).
 Otherwise, if the EJB or JMS service is running in a WebLogic cluster or standalone WebLogic Server Managed Server, and you desire to provide access to the service using a `NodePort`, then the `NodePort` must be exposed 'manually' - see the following sample and table.

 {{% notice note %}}
 Setting up a `NodePort` usually also requires setting up a custom network channel.
 See [Adding a WebLogic Custom Channel](#adding-a-weblogic-custom-channel).